Rickard Rydell: ETCC

-He spent 2001 largely waiting for his ETCC Volvo S60 to be built, but he raced a Ferrari 550 Maranello in the FIA GT Championship for the Prodrive team.
-In 2002 he raced in the ETCC finishing 5th with 8 podiums while in 2003, without official Volvo's support, he finished just 11th with only 2 podiums.
+Rydell spent 2001 largely waiting for his ETCC Volvo S60 to be built, but he raced a Ferrari 550 Maranello in the FIA GT Championship for the Prodrive team.
+In 2002, he raced in the ETCC finishing fifth with eight podiums while in 2003, without official Volvo's support, he finished just 11th with only two podiums.

-He moved to SEAT's SEAT Sport team in 2004 for the ETCC driving Seat Toledo Cupra ending 10th with 1 victory and 1 podium.
-In 2004 he also took part in two races in the Swedish Touring Car Championship, claiming one victory.
+Rydell moved to SEAT's SEAT Sport team in 2004 for the ETCC driving Seat Toledo Cupra ending tenth with one victory and one podium.
+In 2004, he also took part in two races in the Swedish Touring Car Championship, claiming one victory.

 WTCC

 2005 season

 SEAT and Rydell continued in the World Touring Car Championship (WTCC) when it replaced the ETCC for 2005.
-He finished sixth in the championship, winning race two at Silverstone and 4 podium.
+He finished sixth in the championship, winning race two at Silverstone and four podiums.

 2006 season

-He continued with SEAT for 2006, finishing seventh, with just 4 podium.
+Rydell continued with SEAT for 2006, finishing seventh, with just four podiums.

 2007 season

 Rydell lost his SEAT drive for 2007, and instead drove an Aston Martin DBR9 with the Prodrive team in the GT Championship having previously worked with the team when using Ferrari's in 2004.

 Rydell raced in the 2007 24 Hours of Le Mans with David Brabham and Darren Turner and they won in the GT1 class.

 On the WTCC weekend in Anderstorp, Sweden, Rydell returned to the category as a fourth driver for the Chevrolet team and a local hero guest driver.
 He won the second race of the day, ahead of teammates Nicola Larini and Alain Menu ignoring the team order not to attack their teammate, in particular Larini who was fighting for the title championship and losing the opportunity to continue with RML until the end of the season.

 Prior to the last event of the 2007 WTCC calendar in Macau, Rydell was chosen by the SEAT Sport team to race for them as an additional driver to help the team take home at least one of the main championships, either the Driver's championship via SEAT's Yvan Muller winning, or the Manufacturer's championship.
-The weekend though did not set off as planned, due to Rickard starting 14th on the race 1 grid and Yvan Muller started 2nd behind the eventual winner of the first race Alain Menu in the RML run Chevrolet.
-Rickard finished 11th in the first race with Yvan Muller leading 8 of the 9 laps of the race, but due to a fuel pressure problem Muller's race weekend ended on the 8th lap even before he was able to get to the pits.
-During the second race Rickard had a much better race than the first as he finished in 6th, but unfortunately his efforts were not enough to help SEAT clinch the Manufacturer's crowns, as the championship went to the reigning Manufacturer's champions BMW.
+The weekend though did not set off as planned, due to Rydell starting 14th on the race 1 grid and Yvan Muller started second behind the eventual winner of the first race Alain Menu in the RML run Chevrolet.
+Rydell finished 11th in the first race with Yvan Muller leading eight of the nine laps of the race, but due to a fuel pressure problem Muller's race weekend ended on the eighth lap even before he was able to get to the pits.
+During the second race, Rydell had a much better race than the first as he finished in sixth, but unfortunately his efforts were not enough to help SEAT clinch the Manufacturer's crowns, as the championship went to the reigning Manufacturer's champions BMW.